MicrosoftDocs/azure-docs/articles/data-factory/data-factory-data-processing-using-batch.md

     3.  **activity**.
 This parameter represents the current compute entity - in this case, an Azure Batch service.

     4.  **logger**.
-The logger lets you write debug comments that will surface as the “User” log for the pipeline.
+The logger lets you write debug comments that surface as the “User” log for the pipeline.

 -   The method returns a dictionary that can be used to chain custom activities together in the future.
 This feature is not implemented yet, so just return an empty dictionary from the method.